 That said, any Mac user can benefit from having the equivalent of a Swiss army knife to optimize their Mac.

-For everyday use, Dr. Cleaner Pro provides quick access to its Dashboard from the Menu Bar.
+For everyday use, Cleaner One Pro provides quick access to its Dashboard from the Menu Bar.

 Memory Usage.
 The Dashboard helps you quickly free up memory with a single click of the Optimize button.
 A click on the Memory Usage Details icon (the three dots in the upper right corner of the panel) shows a list of Apps using significant memory.
 Here, you can learn just how much memory each app is using.